releng-tool/releng-tool-docs/content/annex-a.md

 ## Configuration options

-Options which are read by releng-tool from a project's configuration script:
+Options which are read by releng-tool from a project's configuration script (`releng-tool.rt`):

 ```{parsed-literal}
 [`cache_ext`](conf-cache-ext) = &lt;callable&gt;